usnistgov/800-63-3/sp800-63b/cover.md

 *Penny Pritzker, Secretary*

 National Institute of Standards and Technology
-*Willie E. May, Under Secretary of Commerce for Standards and Technology and Director*
+*Kent Rochford, Acting Under Secretary of Commerce for Standards and Technology and Director*

 </div>